busyfingers/NJS_MC_HW2/README.md

 ## Overview
 This is a JSON API, meaning all responses will be in JSON format and all calls that sends data must send that data in JSON format.

-Users can only access their own data, so a valid token that matches their email must be sent when reading or changing any data, except for the menu which is available to all logged in users.

-Users can fill a shopping cart with items from the menu.
-Adding an item with the quantity 0 will remove that item from the cart.

-When a user places an order, their shopping cart is emptied and payment is made automatically.
-The user receive a confirmation email when successfully placing an order - i.e. when the payment was successful.
-If the payment was unsuccessful, a new attempt can be made by making a PUT request to /orders for that specific order.

 Example of a payload for a GET request to /users

 ```